-Joint ventures are those joint arrangements which provide the venturer with right to the net assets of the arrangements.
-Interests in joint ventures are accounted for using the equity method in accordance with AASB 128 Investments in Associates and Joint Ventures.
+Interests in associates, where the investor has significant influence over the investee, are accounted for using the equity method in accordance with AASB 128 Investments in Associates and Joint Ventures.
 Under this method, the investment is initially recognised as cost and the carrying amount is increased or decreased to recognise the investor's share of the profit or loss and other comprehensive income of the investee after the date of acquisition.